Baud-lab/hermes-wire/README.md

 <b>HERMES-WIRE</b> consists of **four modular steps**, each of which can be run independently or sequentially.
 Together they provide a full *host–microbiome systems genetics* framework — from raw reads to host–microbiome causal inference.

-This work forms part of the PhD thesis <i>Host genetics shapes mucin niche colonisation by keystone gut bacteria, influencing metabolic health</i> by <b>Dr Felipe Morillo Sanz Dias</b>, which was conducted at the Centre for Genomic Regulation (CRG), Department of Systems and Synthetic Biology / Universitat Pompeu Fabra (UPF), Department of Medicine and Life Sciences, with inputs of Dr Amelie Baud.
+This work forms part of the PhD thesis <i>Host genetics shapes crypt niche colonisation by keystone gut bacteria, influencing metabolic health</i> by <b>Dr Felipe Morillo Sanz Dias</b>, which was conducted at the Centre for Genomic Regulation (CRG), Department of Systems and Synthetic Biology / Universitat Pompeu Fabra (UPF), Department of Medicine and Life Sciences, with inputs of Dr Amelie Baud.
 Users are kindly invited to report any issues encountered when running the pipeline and/or report missing parts for the total reproduction of the results reported on the thesis.

 <b>Citation:</b> Morillo Sanz Dias, F. (2026).
 Host genetics shapes crypt niche colonisation by keystone gut bacteria, influencing metabolic health.
 Zenodo. https://doi.org/10.5281/zenodo.18663497